 Our marine environment is hugely important to our bio-economy, transport, tourism and recreational sectors.
 It is also an important indicator of the health of our planet.

 Our cultural history is documented along our coastline through shipwrecks and coastal features such as lighthouses.

-Geological Survey Ireland leads the national programme of Seabed Mapping & understanding our underwater landscapes.
+Geological Survey Ireland, in partnership with the Marine Institute, jointly manages INFOMAR, Ireland's national programme focused on Seabed Mapping and enhancing understanding of our underwater landscapes.

 Geological Survey Ireland featured in the first episode of the 2018 series of 10 Things to Know About… on RTĒ 1.
-The episode devoted to the science of the seabed and ocean floor shows the work of the DCCAE-funded INFOMAR project in GSI and its role with the Dublin Institute of Advanced Studies in tsunami warning systems in the Atlantic Ocean.
-See videos.
+The episode devoted to the science of the seabed and ocean floor shows the work of the DCCAE-funded INFOMAR project in Geological Survey Ireland and the role of GSI with the Dublin Institute of Advanced Studies in tsunami warning systems in the Atlantic Ocean.